 The 2019 Au Revoir Cabernet Sauvignon Mt.
 Veeder is blended with 11% Petite Verdot.
 Both varieties were co-fermented.
 We tasted this as a barrel sample approximately one year post vintage; this wine is dark ruby in color and opaque to look at.
 The bouquet offers aromas of dried herbs, chocolate, dark plum and a slight note of leather.
 This wine lingers with light gravelly but long-lasting tannins along with a dried tobacco leaf spice.
 The finish is driven by its soils – showing plenty of earthy and dusty notes.

-The label for the Palisades Vineyard wines was designed by iconic label creator, Chuck House of Icon Design Group (Alpha Omega, Buena Vista, Chateau Montelena and Stag’s Leap Wine Cellars among numerous others).
+The wine label for Palisades Canyon was designed by iconic label creator, Chuck House of Icon Design Group (Alpha Omega, Buena Vista, Chateau Montelena and Stag’s Leap Wine Cellars among numerous others).
 The label highlights the site with a view from their lower vineyards looking east towards the upper rocky Palisades.